 How to prevent pet emergencies

-Yearly vet checkups will help keep your pet out of the emergency room.
+Yearly vet checkups can help keep your pet out of the hospital.
+Purchasing a pet wellness plan and pet insurance coverage that includes preventative care can help cut back on unexpected emergency vet fees.
 Preventive care includes complete body exams, vaccinations, deworming, heartworm treatment, parasite prevention and pet dental care.
-Staying on top of annual checkups (and following your vet’s advice on proper courses of action) will help catch conditions early on, and may even prevent a trip to the animal hospital down the road.
+Staying on top of annual checkups (and following your vet’s advice on proper courses of action) will help catch conditions early on and may even prevent a trip to the animal hospital down the road.

 Pet-proof your home

 Pets, particularly puppies and kittens, are too curious for their own good — that’s part of what makes being a pet owner so fun.
-But it can also lead to some scary situations.
+But it can also lead to some emergency situations.

 Be mindful of your pet and its surroundings